Dog Food Calculator

 Physical activity is anything that a dog does through a day, and that requires additional energy (calories) to be burned except for these used to support resting (basic) functions.
 These are all the activities, exercise and tricks a dog does during the day.
 Each wag of its tail, fetched ball and chased cat consumes energy!
 The total daily energy needs are also known as MER - Maintenance Energy Requirements.

-|🍫It's time to remind that chocolate can be poisonous to dogs and your pet shouldn't try even a tiny bit of it!
-Find out more in our [dog chocolate toxicity calculator.](calc:4137)|
+🙋 It's time to remind that chocolate 🍫 can be poisonous to dogs and your pet shouldn't try even a tiny bit of it!
+Find out more in our dog chocolate toxicity calculator

 Lazy dog - dog's activity type

 This dog food calorie calculator gives you only estimations - the real dog's daily calorie needs rely on various factors which may change with time and circumstances.
 If you have any doubts about your dog nutrition, calorie intake, and best dog food, consult those topics with a professional vet as the quality of food the dog eats has an impact on his life expectancy.
+You can discover for how long your buddy will be with you with our dog life expectancy calculator!

 The daily energy requirements may differ between dogs - factors such as breed (even if the dogs are the same size), age, living environment (inside or outside), body condition, being neutered/intact and overall size all influence a dogs nutritional needs.
 Dog metabolism varies a lot in general, and it is mathematically impossible to determine precisely how many kilocalories a dog needs.
 However, even an estimate can be helpful - for example, if we want to change our dog's BMI.